 Professional support is necessary for anyone who is struggling with addiction.
 Detox is the first step, but counseling and therapy can also be critical when it comes to lifelong sobriety.
-Combined with detox, behavioral therapy has the potential to improve recovery success rates.
-By changing their behavior, individuals will be able to adopt healthy new habits that encourage recovery and freedom from addiction.
+Combined with detox, a behavioral therapy program has the potential to improve recovery success rates.
+By changing behavior, individuals will be able to adopt healthy new habits that encourage recovery and freedom from addiction.

 All too often, addiction is seen as a physical ailment.
 It’s definitely true that addiction has physical side effects, but addiction is more complicated than that.
 Addiction can also stem from psychological and behavioral factors.

-Working Toward a Positive Outlook on Life
+Get a Positive Outlook on Life in a Behavioral Therapy Program

-One of the goals of behavioral therapy is to help people feel more positive about all kinds of situations.
+One of the goals of a behavioral therapy program is to help people feel more positive about all kinds of situations.
 It is common for people struggling with addiction to feel let down by life.
 They might always feel like the victim, and they might feel like no one understands them.

 Instead of dwelling on this negativity, which only makes it harder to recover, therapy can focus on the positive.
 Clients might practice gratitude exercises and think about what they can be thankful for.
 They can also be mindful and monitor their own emotions.
 Sometimes, responses to situations get exaggerated, and that can lead to relapse.